sussmanLab/open-Qmin/doc/markdown/BasicInformation.md

 landau deGUI is an extension of a standard d-Dimensional molecular dynamics simulation package written by DMS, and much of the class structure reflects this...

+A pdf with details of the physics will eventually be written and linked to here...

+# Running in non-visual mode

+By default, once compiled landauDeGUI will launch a GUI that will let you initialize and interact with a simulation of Q-tensors living on a 3D cubic lattice.
+It can also be launched from the command line with the additional flag "-v" (no arguments)... a long sequence of other command line flags and arguments can then be appended to control the program behavior.
+In this way landauDeGUI can be used on a cluster.
+If default compilation has been done, then from the build directory executing:
+./landauDeGUI.out --help
+will output a list of possible command line options.

 ## Directory structure of the project